 Of course the next thing may be remobilizing to complete the project after the payment is (hopefully) made.
 Again, the remobilization costs could significantly eat into your profit margin.
 Therefore, your contract should also provide that if you have to remobilize you are entitled to recover the remobilization costs.

 These small changes to your contract can be accomplished in a few simple sentences but the cost savings could be enormous.
 These provisions, in my experience, are typically accepted by the other side because they only kick in if there is a breach.
 For example, a general contractor would only get the demobilization and remobilization costs if the owner breached the contract.
 Similarly a subcontractor would only get the demobilization and remobilization costs if the general contractor breached the contract.
 Thinking of these small issues before you complete your contract can be the difference between breaking even and making a profit.

-Vincent T. Pallaci is a partner at the New York law firm of Kushnick Pallaci, PLLC where his practice focuses primarily on the area of construction law.
+Vincent T. Pallaci is a partner at the New York law firm of Kushnick Pallaci, PLLC where his practice focuses primarily on the area of construction law including drafting contracts to deal with issues such as mobilization and demobilization.
 He can be reached at (631) 752-7100 or email@example.com